Chasing Serendipity: Tackling Transient Sources with Neutrino Telescopes: Case study: Bursts from a Primordial Black Hole

 To highlight scenarios where neutrino telescopes are the only viable option for detecting a transient signal, we must first examine when gamma-ray detectors could probe a PBH final burst.
 From Eq.~\eqref{eq:TempTime}, we infer that detectors with energy thresholds of a few TeV are primarily sensitive to the final few hundred seconds of the burst, while detectors with energy thresholds around tens of GeV could probe not only the final burst itself, but also the diffuse emission of particles over timescales of several years, depending on the PBH's distance.
 We anticipate that $d^\text{max}_\text{PBH}\sim 10^{-3}~\text{pc}$ is the typical maximum distance neutrino telescopes are sensitive to~\cite{DeRomeri:2024zqs,Capanema:2021hnm,Perez-Gonzalez:2023uoi}, which should be compared to the reach of the gamma-ray detectors, $d^{\text{max}}_\text{PBH}\sim 10^{-1}~\text{pc}$~\cite{HAWC:2019wla, Yang:2024vij}.
 This implies that, for PBHs close enough to be detected by neutrino experiments, a gamma-ray detector would fail to observe the signal only if the source remains entirely outside its field of view during the entire time that the PBH flux exceeds the detector’s energy threshold.

-As a concrete example, we again consider the same date and time as the detection of the KM3-230213A event.
-The candidate gamma-ray experiments with larger sky coverage and with energy thresholds suitable for a burst analysis are HAWC, LHAASO, Telescope Array, and Pierre Auger.
-As shown in Fig.~\ref{fig: 1hcoverage}, the event falls within the field of view of only Pierre Auger and HAWC, however HAWC was not operating at the time of the KM3-230213A event~\cite{atel17069}, and in Pierre Auger, due to its high energy threshold, $E \gtrsim 3 \times 10^{9}$~GeV, the PBH flux is significantly suppressed.
+As a concrete example, we again consider the same date and time of the benchmark \eqref{eq:benchmark_date} we chose previously.
+The candidate gamma-ray experiments with larger sky coverage and with energy thresholds suitable for a burst analysis which are currently operating are HAWC, LHAASO, Telescope Array, and Pierre Auger as well as the future projects CTA and SWGO are shown in Fig.~\ref{fig: 1hcoverage}.
+If a hypothetical PBH event at that date falls only within the field of view of Pierre Auger (outside of the field of view of other gamma-ray detectors), due to its high energy threshold, $E \gtrsim 3 \times 10^{9}$~GeV, the PBH flux is significantly suppressed.
 Assuming an effective area of 3000~km$^2$ and 100~\% detection efficiency, which is a good approximation for particles with energies above the threshold~\cite{PierreAuger:2010zof}, we estimate the expected number of events to be $N_\text{evt} \simeq 0.5\times(10^{-4}~\text{pc}/d_\text{PBH})^2$, such that the possibility that Pierre Auger could miss the transient signal is not excluded.

 Next, we must investigate whether the gamma-ray experiments could observe an early signal, serving as pre-burst monitors.
 From Ref.~\cite{Yang:2024vij}, we note that the effective area for the water Cherenkov detector array (WCDA) at LHAASO extends to the GeV range, enabling it to detect photons from a PBH well before the final explosion.
 We find that for $d_\text{PBH}\sim \mathcal{O}\left(10^{-4}~\text{pc}\right)$, the number of photon events expected from the PBH exceeds the background by a large margin, even a few months before evaporation.
 Therefore, even if LHAASO were to miss the final burst itself, having the PBH within its field of view a day earlier would be sufficient for detection.
-A similar argument applies to other gamma-ray detectors with comparable energy thresholds, such as HAWC during its operational periods.
+A similar argument applies to other gamma-ray detectors with comparable energy thresholds, such as HAWC or the future SWGO.
 Pierre Auger does not contribute to this analysis, as it is sensitive only to the final seconds of the burst, detecting photons exclusively above the EeV scale.
-This discussion is of particular relevance to interpreting the KM3-230213A event as a PBH, and we leave a dedicated analysis for our companion paper~\cite{Airoldi:2025pbh}.
+This discussion is of particular relevance to interpreting, for instance, the KM3-230213A event as a PBH, and we leave a dedicated analysis for our companion paper~\cite{Airoldi:2025opo}.